GenomicsAotearoa/tidy-projects/README.md

 # Tidy projects

-This repository is a placeholder for a workshop/tutorial were attendees play the part of "new research group members", who receive a zip file for a former project/lab team member, and are needing to use this information to start working in their new role.
+This repository is a workshop/tutorial where attendees play the part of "new research group members", who receive a zip file for a former project/lab team member, and are needing to use this information to start working in their new role.

 The zip file contains: